 The Pentagon unveils a new heat-ray gun that is designed to make targets feel like they are about to catch fire.
 Its main goal: pain.
 Does it violate international law, and could it be used for torture?
 Retired Marine Col. Gary Anderson says, "Why would I want to use an $8 million weapon [when I can use] a 25-cent pen knife?"
 Human Rights Watch military expert Marc Garlasco says the weapon raises major concerns.
 They join us for a discussion. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-PENTAGON VIDEO: ADS uses a directed beam of millimeter-wave energy that penetrates about one-sixty-fourth of an inch into the adversary’s skin.
+PENTAGON VIDEO: ADS uses a directed beam of millimeter-wave energy that penetrates about 1/64th of an inch into the adversary’s skin.
 The energy is harmless.
 The superficial heating effect is nearly instantaneous, and the adversary instinctively flees.
-ADS is an ideal choice for protecting members of the US military and their equipment in a wide range of operations, particularly when the use of lethal force would be counterproductive.
+ADS is an ideal choice for protecting members of the U.S. military and their equipment in a wide range of operations, particularly when the use of lethal force would be counterproductive.
 ADS utilizes groundbreaking technology that is designed to save lives, protect the innocent and limit collateral damage, while effectively repelling adversaries.
 ADS will minimize fatalities by providing our forces a non-lethal option between shouting and shooting.